 Massive Explosion Rips Through Texas Chemical Plant

-A massive explosion early Wednesday has injured three people at a Texas chemical plant, and the strength of the blast blew out windows and damaged doors of nearby homes, startling sleeping residents.
+A huge explosion early Wednesday has injured three people at a Texas chemical plant, and the strength of the blast shattered windows and damaged doors of nearby homes, startling sleeping residents.

 Dark smoke continued to billow from the plant in Port Neches even after sunrise, at least five hours after the 1 a.m. blast, local news channel KBMT showed.
 Residents within a half mile of the petrochemical plant were under a mandatory evacuation order, and the Port Neches Fire Department encouraged everyone downwind of the smoke to shelter in place.